March 2021 Archives

 Put the Hoya R72 on the Camera

 By setting your custom white balance to measure green grass or foliage as the target, you can capture a broader range of tones that will improve your tonal options.
-First put the 720 filter on your camera (Hoya R72, etc.), then use the custom white balance setting.
+After you put the 720 filter on your camera (Hoya R72, etc.), then use the custom white balance setting to measure off a living green subject in sunlight.

 Additional Thoughts